Jahangir: Rule

 From the time of his marriage with Mehr-un-Nissa, later known as Empress Nur Jahan, Jahangir left the reins of government in her hands and appointed her family and relatives to high positions.
 Nur Jahan had complete freedom of speech near Jahangir without any reprimand.
 On the contrary, she could nag and fight with him on the smallest issue.
 Thus, her unprecedented freedom of action to control the state caused the displeasure of both his courtiers and foreigners.

 In 1608, Jahangir posted Islam Khan I to subdue the rebel Musa Khan, the Masnad-e-Ala of the Baro-Bhuyan confederacy in Bengal, who was able to imprison him.

-Silver Rupee of Mughal emperor Jahangir, Ahmednagar Mint.
+Silver rupee of Jahangir, Ahmednagar Mint.

 In 1613, Jahangir issued a sanguinary order for the extirpation of the race of the Kolis who were notorious robbers and plunderers living in the most inaccessible parts of the province of Gujarat.
 A large number of the Koli chiefs were slaughtered and the rest hunted to their mountains and deserts.
 169 heads of such Koli chiefs killed in battle by Nur-ul-llah Ibrahim, commander of 'Bollodo'.
 In the same year later, the Portuguese seized the Mughal ship Rahimi, which had set out from Surat on its way with a large cargo of 100,000 rupees and Pilgrims, who were on their way to Mecca and Medina to attend the annual Hajj.
 The Rahimi was owned by Mariam-uz-Zamani, mother of Jahangir and Akbar's favourite consort.
 She was bestowed the title of 'Mallika-e-Hindustan' (Queen of Hindustan) by Akbar and was subsequently referred to as same during Jahangir's reign.
 The Rahimi was the largest Indian ship sailing in the Red Sea and was known to the Europeans as the "great pilgrimage ship".
 When the Portuguese officially refused to return the ship and the passengers, the outcry at the Mughal court was unusually severe.
 The outrage was compounded by the fact that the owner and the patron of the ship was none other than the revered mother of the current emperor.
 Jahangir himself was outraged and ordered the seizure of the Portuguese town Daman.
 He ordered the apprehension of all Portuguese within the Mughal Empire; he further confiscated churches that belonged to the Jesuits.
 This episode is considered to be an example of the struggle for wealth that would later ensue and lead to colonisation of the Indian sub-continent.
 Jahangir then gathered his forces under the command of Ali Kuli Khan and fought Raja Lakshmi Narayan Bhup of the Kingdom of Koch Bihar in the far eastern province of Bengal.
 Raja Lakshmi Narayan then accepted the Mughals as his suzerains and was given the title Nazir, later establishing a garrison at Atharokotha.
 Jahangir was responsible for ending a century-long struggle with the Sisodia Rajput house of Mewar.
 The campaign against them was pushed so extensively that they were made to submit with great loss of life and property.